 How are councillors elected?

 Councillors are elected for four year terms.
-They are elected by people who live in the area.
-The most recent elections took place in 7 May 2015.
+They are elected by people who live in the area, with the most recent elections taking place in May 2023.
 Councillors represent a geographical area known as a ward, although in some small parishes they represent the whole parish.

 What do councillors do?